 When it comes to mileage, the Duke 125 scores over the Duke 200 easily, giving a mileage of 46.92 kmpl compared to the 35 kmpl by Duke 200.
 So, if you are looking at fuel efficiency and speed is not your priority, then the Duke 125 would be the bike for you.

 There is a direct relation between suspension and riding comfort.
 The better the suspension, the better the shock absorption capacity of your bike.
 Though both the Duke 125 and the Duke 200 have a trellis frame, the Duke 200 has a powder-coated frame which makes it more chip resistant.

 The WP upside-down front suspension in the Duke 200 handles the roads better during braking or turning compared to the Duke 125 which has a telescopic fork.

-The dimensions of the tyres for both the Duke 125 and Duke 200 are the same.
-The tyres are tubeless with alloy wheels.
+The dimensions of the tires for both Duke 125 and Duke 200 are the same.
+The tires are tubeless with alloy wheels.
 The Duke 125 is heavier than the Duke 200 by 7 kgs at 141 kg.
 It is longer than the Duke 200 and has a higher ground clearance.
-The front and rear brake diameter are the same for both bikes.
+The front and rear brake diameters are the same for both bikes.